-This is a set of LaTeX'ed notes from Cornell University's Physics 7661 (special topics in theoretical high energy physics) course by Yuval Grossman in Fall 2010.
-The lectures as given were flawless, all errors contained herein reflect solely the typist's editorial and/or intellectual deficiencies!
+This is a set of LAT_EX 'ed notes from Cornell University's Physics 7661 (special topics in theoretical high energy physics) course by Yuval Grossman in Fall 2010.
+This edition is provided for the 2015 Pre-SUSY school at UC Davis.